HazardDede/pnp/docs/plugins/README.md

   pull:
     plugin: pnp.plugins.pull.sensor.Sound
     args:
-      wav_file: doorbell.wav  # The file to compare for similarity
+      wav_files:  # The files to compare for similarity
+        - path: ding.wav
+          mode: std  # Use pearson correlation coefficient [pearson, std]
+          offset: 0.1  # Adjust sensitivity.
+Positive means less sensitive; negative is more sensitive
+        - path: doorbell.wav  # This will use default values for mode and offset (pearson, 0.0)
       device_index:  # The index of the microphone devices.
 If not specified pyAudio will try to find a capable device
       mode: pearson  # Use pearson correlation coefficient [pearson, std]
-      sensitivity_offset: 0.1  # Adjust sensitivity.
-Positive means less sensitive; negative is more sensitive
       cool_down: 3s  # Prevents the pull to emit more than one sound detection event every 3 seconds
       ignore_overflow: true  # Some devices might be too slow to process the stream in realtime.
 Ignore any buffer overflow errors.
   push: